JuliaMath/MeasureTheory.jl/README.md

 One of the equivalent conditions above was "There exists a function f such that μ = ∫f dν".
 In this case, `f` is called a _Radon-Nikodym derivative_, or (less formally) a _density_.
 In this case we often write `f = dμ/dν`.

-For any measures μ and ν with μ≪ν, we should be represent this.
+For any measures μ and ν with μ≪ν, we should be able to represent this.

 ## Integration